GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/api_functions/gpa_issessioncomplete.rst

 sampling session results may be available immediately or take a certain amount of time to become available.
 This function allows you to determine when the results of a session can be read.
 The function does not block, permitting periodic polling.
-To block until a sample is ready use GPA_GetSampleResult instead.
+To block until a sample is ready use GpaGetSampleResult instead.
 Execution of all command lists (DirectX 12) or command buffers (Vulkan) must be complete before results will be available.